JunlinDu/bear-map/README.md

 **Driving Directions Preview**</br>
 The application will also give a driving direction based on the shortest path given by the router.</br>

-**Fix:** Driving direction tests has not fully passed, need to use vector to determine the turning direction.
+- [ ] **Fix Required:** Driving direction tests has not fully passed, need to use vector to determine the turning direction.

 ![routing_dd_lr](docs/routing_dd_lr.gif)